leahgarrett/go-intro-half-day-workshop-for-developers/03_loops_and_slices.md

 Refactor to add a function for the calculation.

-How could you change the loop to continually ask for the temperature?
+How could you change the loop to continually ask for the radius?

 Create another version that uses a slice of values for radius.